 In previous versions of Android, in-app browsing was facilitated using the Android WebView application.
 And you could get rid of the same by merely uninstalling the WebView app from your phone.

-Unfortunately, it has lately been taken over by Chrome Custom Tab, which carries over some of Chrome’s features and lets you switch over to the browser quickly if you need to.
+Unfortunately, it has been taken over by Chrome Custom Tab, which carries over some of Chrome’s features and lets you switch over to the browser quickly if you need to.
 Hence, the previous trick will no longer work for you.

 Now, tons of applications are bundled with the in-app browsing feature, and all of them have different methods to disable it.
-And while it just requires a bit of tinkering around with the settings, below are methods to disable in-app browser for major Android apps, including Google, Facebook, Twitter, and more.
+And while it just requires a bit of tinkering around with the settings, below are methods to disable in-app browsers for major Android apps, including Google, Facebook, Twitter, and more.

 Links from the Google app are opened in an in-app browser instead of Chrome or the default browser.
 This makes it really annoying, especially when you open an article in Google News Feed.
 You can follow the steps given below to disable it.

 - Open the Google app on your Android.

 - Head to the More section (three parallel dots given at the bottom right) and click on Settings.

 - Tap on General.

 - Scroll down and look for the option that says “Open web pages in the app.”